Print the official MCM Finisher Certificate!

 View Results »

-Registered athletes will be required to reconfirm swim times in July to ensure accuracy as this information will aid in determining the individual start times.
-Based upon estimated 400 meter swim time, athletes will be assigned a specific start time.
+The Quantico Tri is a USA Triathlon sanctioned event.
+All runners will receive a technical tshirt, towel and chip strap.
+Registered athletes will be required to reconfirm 400-meter swim times in July to ensure accuracy, as this information will aid in determining the individual start times.
 It is in the best interest of participants to submit a time as accurate as possible.
-Submitting a time that is too fast puts participants with swimmers who will be passing them during the swim.
-Putting a time that is too slow places participants with slower swimmers and forces you to have to pass others.
-The ideal scenario for all participants is to have people submit accurate times - the whole swim flows better.
+Submitting a time that is too fast puts participants with swimmers who will be passing them during the swim; a time that is too slow places participants with slower swimmers and forces them to have to pass others.
+The ideal scenario for all participants is to have participants submit accurate times - the whole swim flows better.
 Please do not submit an "all-out effort" time.
 The time that should be submitted is a 400 meter swim.

 For athletes new to the sport, please read USAT's most commonly violated rules to avoid penalty at the Quantico Tri.